Discovery module overview

 Key skills in research: literature searching and review techniques, objective analysis, interpretation, critical thinking, and written composition.

 - - 12 hours: preparing report

 - - 25 hours: preparing for exam

-Detailed summative and formative feedback on written reports before the end of term and prior to exam.
+Formative feedback in preparation for the coursework assignment and exam will be provided throughout the module in the group activity lectures.
+Detailed summative and formative feedback will be provided on the written report at the end of term and prior to exam.

 |Delivery type||Number||Length hours||Student hours|

 |Total Contact Hours||20|